VUSN Student Handbook

 DNP Senior Program Manager

-DNP Advanced Clinical Practice Track, Advanced Systems Practice Track, and Executive Leadership Track.
+Post-Master's DNP Advanced Clinical Practice Track, Advanced Systems Practice Track, and Executive Leadership Track

-Three post-master’s entry tracks for the DNP degree are available.
-The curriculum includes 37 hours of required coursework and can be completed over five semesters.
-Courses are delivered using a combination of formats with one synchronous on-site or virtual intensive experience each semester, comprised of 3-4 days each, with the remainder of the coursework completed using distance learning technologies.
-Requirements for the degree include successful completion of advanced coursework to include a minimum of 500 hours of practice integration and the successful completion of a project.
+The post-master’s DNP curriculum includes required coursework and can be completed over five semesters.
+Courses are delivered using a combination of formats with one on-site or virtual intensive experience each semester, comprised of 2-3 days each, with the remainder of the coursework completed using distance learning technologies.
+Requirements for the degree include successful completion of advanced coursework, including a minimum of 500 hours of practice integration and the successful completion of a project.
 All degree requirements must be completed within five years of enrollment.

 Course Load: The unit of measure of the student's workload is the semester hour.
 All references to credit hours are semester hours.
 The normal full-time schedule is 6 hours per semester.
 The student's status is defined as follows: